How to Watch 'Indiana Jones and the Dial of Destiny' Online

 Right up there with Star Wars and Lord of the Rings, there are few movie franchises as iconic as George Lucas' Indiana Jones films.
 Played by the legendary Harrison Ford, the Indiana Jones character has inspired generations in his relentless fight for good.

-Indiana Jones and the Dial of Destiny, the latest Indiana Jones film in the franchise, hit theaters back in June to great fanfare.
-If you've been waiting for the film to come to streaming to watch it, are excited to rewatch the movie, or you've been planning a complete Indiana Jones movie marathon, now is your time, as the final movie hits streaming on Friday, December 1.
+Indiana Jones and the Dial of Destiny, the fifth and final installment in the film series, hit theaters back in June to great fanfare.
+If you've been waiting to watch Indy at home or planning a complete Indiana Jones movie marathon, now is your time, as the film is available to stream on Disney+, Prime Video and Apple TV.

 Indiana Jones and the Dial of Destiny